1) Be Credible

 Getting fired can be very difficult on many levels.
 A former employee acting on their own behalf will very often be ineffective in trying to negotiate an issue with a former employer.
 Often, one can actually harm one’s position by making poor decisions, taking unreasonable positions, or allowing emotions to intrude into the discussion.
 Consulting with an experienced attorney can help you understand your rights.
 In some situations it can be appropriate for interactions to remain between employer and employee, but be sure you have an experienced employment attorney in your corner for advice and counsel.
 The time and expense invested in getting sound legal advice during the negotiation can greatly enhance the likelihood of a successful discussion.

-6) Complain in writing
+6) Complain (in Writing)

 If it’s a serious issue, usually it should be put on paper.
 Once you do this, keep paper copies in a safe place.
 Don’t trust that your supervisor will later remember the key details (or that he/she will admit that you complained at all).

-7) Get your records
+7) Get Your Records

 California employees have a right to obtain their pay records, agreements, and employee file.
 If you ask for your records, do it in writing.
 Keep a paper copy of your request at home (yes, including a copy of the stamped envelope and/or the exact details of delivery).
+If you would like to obtain a free example records request to obtain your employment files and records, just fill out our contact form and write “employment files request” at the top of the comments.

-8) Keep it clean
+8) Keep it Clean

 Litigation is hard.
 An individual will often feel they are the one “on trial”.
 Know that everything you do/say/write may later become an exhibit that 12 strangers (or one judge) will evaluate.
 Never do anything that could be viewed as dishonest or underhanded.
 Try not to speak or act from anger or hurt and try to avoid emotional interactions where you may say things you later wish you hadn’t.